 For those of you ready to jump into the fast-paced world of Twitter, take a look at these additional resources to help you on your way:

-- Twitter 101 for Authors: Hashtags Do’s and Don’ts: In this Bookworks entry, you will find some great rules concerning Twitter hashtags and a list of popular ones you can use to be discovered.
+- The Do's and Don'ts of Hashtags: In this Boston Digital's entry, you will find some great rules concerning Twitter hashtags.

 - How to Get Noticed on Twitter- 15 Tips for Writers: Here you will find out 15 creative ways you can get more recognition on Twitter.